aukilabs/posemesh/docs/01-business-logic.md

-# Posemesh Protocol · Business-Logic Specification
+# Posemesh Protocol - Business-Logic Specification

->**Purpose**
->The primitives, rules and processes that govern how the posemesh protocol operates.
+## Why read this?

+If you plan to:

+* use the posemesh in an app,
+* run a Storage, Network, or Computing node,
+* analyze the token-economic incentives, or
+* extend the posemesh implementation,

+---

-## Background
+## Background & Motivation

 Posemesh began as a closed Web‑2 solution addressing real‑world alignment problems for enterprise AR.
 The technology proved itself in production, yet still depends on Aukilabs’ centralized infrastructure.

 We are now migrating Posemesh into an open, Web‑3 protocol so that the ecosystem can grow in public.

-## Motivation

 This document isolates the business logic of Posemesh.

 It is not an architectural or SDK specification; instead it describes the actors, components, and state‑changes that drive the protocol.

+---

 ## 1. Domain

+**A unique namespace that groups spatial data plus its access rules.**

 ### Rules

 - Created for a fixed $AUKI burn price.
-- Uniquely identifies a collection of Spatial Data plus its access rules.
+- Uniquely identifies.
 - Ownership is transferable between Participants.
-- Requires at least one landmark to define the coordinate system origin.
+- Requires at least 3 landmarks to define the coordinate system origin.
+- A list of Spatial Data types supported
-- **Domain Cluster** - Dynamic swarm of Participants & Providers serving a single Domain.
+- **Domain Cluster**, the dynamic swarm of Participants & Providers serving a single Domain.

 ### Processes